BASF unveils new mosquito net in battle against malaria

 "This development breakthrough strengthens my personal belief that we really can be the generation to end malaria for good," Egon Weinmueller, head of BASF's public health business, said.

-Reporting by Patricia Weiss; Writing by Victoria Bryan; Editing by Maria Sheahan
+Reporting by Patricia Weiss.
+Additional reporting by Tom Miles.; Writing by Victoria Bryan and Andreas Cremer.; Editing by Maria Sheahan and Mark Potter